edwin170/downr1n/README.md

       --boot             : Boot the device.

+      --keyServer         use this option to downgrade when the keys server is in problem. only on MacOS. use ex: --downgrade 14.8 --keyServer

       --dont-restore     : Avoids using futurerestore, this can be used to only create boot files.
 Example: `--downgrade 14.3 --dont-restore`.

       --fixBoot          : Boots the device using fsboot.